superagent-ai/superagent/README.md

 ## 🛠️ Run locally:

-Clone the Superagent repository into a public GitHub repository or fork it from [https://github.com/homanp/superagent/fork](https://github.com/homanp/superagent/fork).
+Clone the Superagent repository into a public GitHub repository or Fork it from [https://github.com/homanp/superagent/fork](https://github.com/homanp/superagent/fork).

 If you plan to distribute the code, keep the source code public.